A Prayer for the Dying (2026 film)

-A Prayer for the Dying is an upcoming Norwegian film written and directed by Dara Van Dusen, and adapted from the novel of the same name by Stewart O'Nan.
+A Prayer for the Dying is a 2026 drama film written and directed by Dara Van Dusen, and adapted from the novel of the same name by Stewart O'Nan.
 It stars Johnny Flynn and John C. Reilly.

+The film had its world premiere at the Perspectives section of the 76th Berlin International Film Festival on 13 February 2026, where it was nominated for the Best First Feature Award.

 Premise

 Decisions of life and death are taken in the Scandinavian emigrant community in the 1870s town of Friendship, Wisconsin.